niklasnson/0x68k.github.io/_posts/2023-11-26-detect-suspicious-logins.md

 ---
 layout: post
 title: Detect suspicious logins
-categories: [security]
+categories: security
-tags: [ruby, rails]
+tags: ruby rails
 ---

 For the project im currently working on i wanted to add some additinal security by detecting suspicious logins, after a lot of ideas of looking on the geographical origin of the request i ended up in looking on the IP address, you would expect that you will get some possitive faults when a user uses a diffrent device to login - but i dont think this will be a verry common for more then 1-3 devices issue.

 The action taken will be to send a mail to user asking *"was it you who signed in, otherwise please act"*.